marcin16d/Shooting-Range-management-system/README.md

    * Preview of shot history and statistics

 **2) Presentation of the shooting range offer**

-   The customer can browse available weapons, shooting packages and other services and check detailed information
+      The customer can browse available weapons, shooting packages and other services and check detailed information.

 Functionality summary:
    * Presentation of the shooting range offer
    * Presentation of available weapons and their price lists
    * Presentation of shooting packages
    * Presentation of shooting range rental services

 **3) Support for sports competitions**

    A team of 4 Competitors may register - and take part - in competitions organized by the Manager.